CominAtYou/CominAtYou/README.md

 ## 🎮 Stuff I do
 Most of my projects are mostly just Android apps that I make for my own enjoyment or to make mundane tasks easier (see [Silverpoint](https://github.com/CominAtYou/Silverpoint) or [BatteryTile](https://github.com/CominAtYou/BatteryTile)

-In my spare time, I like to play a lot of my games.
+In my spare time, I like to play a variety of (mostly indie) games.
 Some of my favorites include:
 - A Hat in Time
 - Celeste
 - Forza Horizon 5 & 4